richardndungu94/richardndungu94/README.md

 </div>

 ## Projects
+Some of the projects i have done on different domains
-- Detection Lab
+- Devsecops
-- SOC Automation Project
+- SDL Automation Project
 - Vulnerability assesment
 - Threat intell
 - Traffic analysis